An API endpoint on a Dataiku API node#

 The Evaluate recipe with API node logs as input#

-Another subtle difference between the Evaluate recipe in the API Flow zone compared to the Batch Flow zone is the option to automatically handle the input data as API node logs.
+There is another subtle difference between the Evaluate recipe in the API Flow zone compared to the Batch Flow zone.
+In the API Flow zone, the Evaluate recipe automatically handles the input data as API node logs.

-With this activated (detected by default), you do not need to care about all the additional columns or the naming.
+With this activated (detected by default), you don’t need to care about all the additional columns or the naming.

 Open the Evaluate recipe in the Dataiku Monitoring (API) Flow Zone.

-Confirm that the input dataset will be handled as API node logs.
+Confirm that the recipe will handle the input dataset as API node logs.

 Click Run to produce a model evaluation of the API node logs.